EchoFreeCore/TOS-7/README.md

 - No dynamic linking.
 No kernel modules.
 No config files.
 - If it cannot be explained on a whiteboard, it is not here.

-TOS-X is a reaction to complexity.
+TOS/7 is a reaction to complexity.
 It is a statement that clarity still matters.

 --------------------------